 |Windows, Visual Studio 2010 C++||Visual Studio 2010 project for the J-Link DLL startup sequence and the usage or the J-Link SDK in a C++ application.|

 Using the sample applications

-The sample application can be used to test the correct installation and proper function of the J-Link.
-The SDK comes with different sample applications for different purposes.
+The sample projects are configured to be compiled and executed out-of-the-box and included as precompiled executable.
+They can be used to test the correct installation and proper function of the J-Link.